(23 votes, average: 3.96 out of 5)

 Updates are released for a good reason.
 A manufacturer’s software team often releases the updated version after fixing the vulnerability of the previous versions.
 If you don’t upgrade, hackers can easily exploit the security vulnerabilities of the old technology.

-A correctly configured firewall is a critical part of your website security strategy – it can give you strong protection against attacks such as distributed denial of service (DDoS), SQL injection, and cross-site request forgery.
-Firewalls continuously monitor and immediately block any suspicious traffic or requests.
-Best of all, website firewall plugins and software are inexpensive.
+A correctly configured firewall is a critical part of your website security strategy – it can give you a strong defense against attacks such as distributed denial of service (DDoS), SQL injection, and cross-site request forgery.
+Firewalls continuously monitor and immediately block any suspicious traffic or requests (before they reach your website).
+Best of all, website firewall plugins and software are available inexpensively for small businesses.

 Most eCommerce websites make their users create an account to complete the checkout process.
 It’s a good practice for tracking customers’ buying behaviors and developing future marketing strategies, as well as making future purchases faster for the customer.
 If many users have accounts on your website — employees, vendors, distributors, authors, co-admins, etc. — and any of them uses a weak password, their account becomes an easy target for a brute force attack.

-An easy password can make your website vulnerable and easy to get into.
-That’s why you must require your users to use strong passwords.
+An easy password can make your website vulnerable and easy for hackers to get into.
+That’s why you should require your users to use strong passwords.
 If your website uses WordPress, you can use a plugin like Force Strong Passwords to enforce strong passwords.
-If it is not a WordPress website, you need to ask your developers to set conditions in the coding that accepts the password only when it contains a minimum number of characters, an uppercase letter, a lowercase letter, a number, and a special character.
+If it’s not a WordPress website, ask your developers to set conditions in the code to accept a password only if it contains a minimum number of characters, an uppercase letter, a lowercase letter, a number, and a special character.